How Long Is Coast Guard Boot Camp

 The Coast Guard pushes all recruits, regardless of gender, to their limits, helping them develop the discipline, resilience, and skills they need to succeed as Coast Guardsmen.

 Female recruits face the challenge of adapting to the physical demands of training.
-Although the standards adjust for physiological differences, women must still meet high benchmarks for endurance, strength, and agility.
+Although the standards adjust for physiological differences, women must still meet high benchmarks for:

 The physical aspect of boot camp, including activities like long-distance running, strength training, and swimming proficiency, can be particularly challenging for some women, but it also becomes an area where they can prove their resilience and determination.